tbntdima/laravel-mix-scrollmagic-gsap/README.md

 However sometimes it gets a bit tricky with webpack.

-In order to save you time, to configure webpack I've created this extension.
+In order to save you time to configure webpack, I've created this extension.

-# Installation and Usage
+# Installation & Usage
 * Install extension with npm:
 ```
 npm i laravel-mix-scrollmagic-gsap